-Heading west you make your way to Lacock Abbey.
+Heading east you make your way to Lacock Abbey.
 Turn north passing the site of Stanley Abbey & the old Calne branchline before Malmesbury Abbey.
 Follow some minor roads back to the finish.

 WHERE:Gary Harris Cycles